1945

 first.
 Obviously, as directly associated with "who" Jack Frye was and "his value" to

 Transcontinental & Western Air.
-Perhaps, also, his close association with Howard Hughes was a
+Perhaps also his close association with Howard Hughes was a

 consideration.
 Jack Frye was the only executive offered the exclusive use of a TWA private